foodcloudirl/FoodCam/README.md

 # Install Raspbian Jessie Lite on SD Card with Etcher

 # Create blank file called 'ssh' and add to boot partition
-# Create file called 'wpa_supplicant.conf' and add to boot partition
+# Create file called 'wpa_supplicant.conf' with the network details below and add to boot partition
+# OR
+# Turn on the Pi with a pre-loaded OS, preferabably some Raspian flavour
+# With a monitor and keyboard connected, sudo nano /etc/wpa_supplicant/wpa_supplicant.conf to have the network details:

 network={
 ssid="NETWORK NAME"
 psk="PASSWORD"
 key_mgmt=WPA-PSK
 }

 #####################################
 # 1st boot